hoplaahei/hoplaahei.github.io/_posts/2015-05-16-how-i-install-slackware.md

 /bin/mount -o nouuid $1 $2
 if [ "$?"-ne 0]; then echo "Error detected.
 This wrapper only works with XFS filesystems"; exit 1; fi
 ```
-I need this workaround because `XFS` will not mount filesystems with the same `UUID`.
+I need this workaround because `XFS` will not mount filesystems with the same `UUID` by default.